 Climate in Magnetic Island

 Magnetic Island is sitting on the fringe of Tropical North Queensland, so it does begin to get a little more humid and tropical weather.
-The weather is generally sunny and warm most days of the year, with little stormy or rainy weather, and a yearly average temperature of 29°C.
+The weather is generally sunny and warm most days of the year (there is literally 320 days of sunshine every year here), with little stormy or rainy weather, and a yearly average temperature of 29°C.

 Getting Around Magnetic Island